AndyFul/Hard_Configurator/README.md

 15. Loading defaults.
 16. Choosing GUI skin.

-All above tasks (except forcing Smartscreen check) can be made by hand using Windows regedit.
+All the above tasks (except forcing Smartscreen check) can be made by hand using Windows regedit.
 Anyway, with Hard_Configurator, it can be done more quickly and safely.

 Forcing SmartScreen check can be very useful, because normally the SmartScreen Filter in Windows 8+ allows many vectors of infection listed below: